-2012 was a busy year for Motherland Rhythm Community Programs.
-Some of our activities have included: Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Meetings with High School Amnesty Clubs; Cultural Presentations at parks, schools and community centers.
-We have also provided numerous scholarships to various individuals for workshops and classes.
+Other activities have included: numerous scholarships to various individuals for workshops and classes; Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Cultural Presentations at parks, schools and community centers.

 Be sure to mark your calendar for our upcoming event!